vtex-apps/release-notes/docs/2019-week-32-33/accessibe-first-party-app.md

 1. Open the **VTEX App Store** and install the accessiBe app on your store.

-2. Access [accessiBe’s website](https://accessibe.com/), login with your account and then add your VTEX store URL to  my websites  in the  Manage Websites  tab.
+2. Access [**accessiBe’s website**](https://accessibe.com/), login with your account and then add your VTEX store URL to  my websites  in the  Manage Websites  tab.